google/rune/g3doc/database_design.md

 can afford to link in the GNU MP Bignum Library, which was done in the C Rune compiler.

-This is a reference counted clas`and has no`relation`s.
+This is a reference counted class and has no`relation`s.

 ## Float